 Computed as maximum minus minimum bias difference of smoothed (using a one year running average) satellite minus TCCON differences.
-See also document PVIRv5 (Buchwitz et al., 2017) for an assessment of this quantity using the pre-cursor products.

 2.2.1.2.2 Qualitative assessment methods

 As the TCCON network is quite sparse it is important for quality assessment of the global satellitederived data product to also use a number of other (more qualitative) assessment methods.